 More recently, the ICPC has expanded its collection of national crime prevention policies by including descriptions of related community safety policies and strategies in a large number of countries.
 Recent trends indicate a growing reliance on a cross-sectoral and collaborative approach to enhance community safety at the national level.

-ICPC promotes practices from Europe, Latin America and the North, Africa, and other parts of the world.
-Based on solid foundations, they have been developed through partnership-based analyzes of possible problems and solutions, as well as knowledge of effective practices, implementation challenges, and ways to address them.
+The ICPC promotes practices from Europe, Latin and North America, Africa, and other parts of the world.
+Based on solid foundations, they have been developed through partnership-based analyses of possible problems and solutions, as well as knowledge of effective practices, implementation challenges, and ways to address them.

 For the moment, several descriptions of projects and activities are only available in English because of limited resources for translation.
-ICPC hopes to make them available during the year.
+The ICPC hopes to make them available soon.